MarcusYSera/vue-recipe-app/client/README.md

 display multiple events over lapping on the same time slots - ideas: cards/ google calendar/ ect decide on how to display multiple to-do items

-~~fix displaying of to list items that exceed 24 hours~~

-custom input for duration timer: only num 8 link up to input
+custom text input for duration timer: only num validation

 enable editting of to-do list items: allow a user to go back and reselect start time or end time